 NPR's Kelly McEvers has also been reporting on the fight, and the involvement of Hezbollah fighters in Lebanon.
 She sends this report.

 We're in a place called Hermel, in Lebanon.
 It's called the city of martyrs.
 That's because it is a major stronghold for the militant group Hezbollah.
 You saw fighters who were fighting against Israel in 2006.
-And now, lately, you've seen several funerals for fighters who've fighting just over the border, in Qusayr.
+And now, lately, you've seen several funerals for fighters who've fighting just over the border, in Qusair.

-The latest battle for Qusayr started about two weeks ago.
+The latest battle for Qusair started about two weeks ago.
 Locals here say Hezbollah sent its men from here to take back the town from Syrian rebels who are fighting to bring down Syrian president Bashar al-Assad.
 The idea is to stop the supply of rebel guns and fighters from Lebanon into Syria.

 (SOUNDBITE OF GUNFIRE)

-In fact, residents say government and Hezbollah fighters have cleared out most of the villages around Qusayr city, taken an airbase outside the city and formed a cordon around the city, trapping civilians and rebel fighters inside.
+In fact, residents say government and Hezbollah fighters have cleared out most of the villages around Qusair city, taken an airbase outside the city and formed a cordon around the city, trapping civilians and rebel fighters inside.